nfl/react-helmet/README.md

 };
 ```

-Nested or latter components will override duplicate changes:
+Nested or later components will override duplicate changes:

 ```javascript
 <Parent>